landlab/landlab/docs/model_grid.rst

     # Modify the grid DEM to set all nodata nodes to inactive boundaries
     mg.set_nodata_nodes_to_closed(z, 0) # set nodata nodes to inactive bounds

-Landlab's IO module allows us to read an ArcInfo ascii-format DEM with a call to the ``read_esri_ascii`` function.
+Landlab's IO module allows us to read an ArcInfo ascii-format DEM with a call to the ``read_esri_ascii()`` method.
 The function creates and returns a ``RasterModelGrid`` of the correct size and resolution, as well as a Numpy array of node elevation values.
 In this example, we know that the DEM contains elevations for a small watershed; nodes outside the watershed have a no-data value of zero.
 We don't want any flow to cross the watershed perimeter except at a single outlet cell.
-The call to the ModelGrid method ``set_nodata_nodes_to_closed`` accomplishes this by identifying all nodes for which the corresponding value in ``z`` equals the specified no-data value of zero.
+The call to the ModelGrid method ``set_nodata_nodes_to_closed()`` accomplishes this by identifying all nodes for which the corresponding value in ``z`` equals the specified no-data value of zero.

 Setting up the watershed outlet
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>